alan-turing-institute/netts/docs/docs/install.md

 NETTS_DIR={DIRECTORY}
 ```

-netspy will create `NETSPY_DIR` for you if it doesn't already exist.
+netts will create `NETTS_DIR` for you if it doesn't already exist.

 To verify which directory netts will use run: